Runtime Authorization Layer

 These tools govern who has credentials and manage the secrets lifecycle.
 They are excellent at securing the front door — making sure agents authenticate with the right keys and that those keys are rotated, scoped, and inventoried.

-They don't govern what an authenticated agent does once it's inside.
-They have no concept of whether a specific agent's tool calls are within its intended scope, no behavioral baseline to detect when an agent starts doing something it's never done before, and no pre-execution policy enforcement on individual actions.
+They don't authorize what an authenticated agent does once it's inside.
+They have no concept of whether a specific agent's tool calls are within its intended scope, no behavioral baseline, and no pre-execution policy enforcement on individual actions.

 Behavry doesn't replace your identity layer.
-It enforces behavioral policy at the MCP proxy layer, which sits above identity and below the agent's targets.
+It enforces behavioral policy at the action layer, which sits above identity and below the agent's targets.

 Your IAM secures the credential.
-Behavry governs the behavior.
+Behavry authorizes the action.

 02